meain/popupbox/README.md

     </div>
     ```
 4. Fill your popup content in div with id `#popupboxcontent`, duh!
-5. Finally call the function in your js like this
+5. Finally call the function in your js like this.
+Use `e.stopPropagation()`

     ```js
     $('#button').click(function(e){